WHDaniels/Artifical-Life-Exploration/README.md

 ### The evolution paradigm

-A parallel hill climber is used to evolved creatures over time.
+A parallel hill climber is used to evolve creatures over time.
 An abstract visualization of the process is shown below.

 ![Parallel hill climber](./figures/diagram4.png)